 Homemade Spiedie Marinade Recipe

 In 2013, I was poised to participate in the Spiedie Fest Cooking Competition, but I ended up in the hospital due to a medical emergency which meant I wasn't able to participate.
-I was absolutely devastated because I’d worked so hard to create what I was sure would be the perfect spiedie marinade recipe and instead of being able to participate and show off my skills, I was left with four pounds of spiedies sitting sadly in my fridge.
+I was absolutely devastated because I'd worked so hard to create what I was sure would be the perfect spiedie marinade recipe.

 - 1 cup of olive oil